 And in an attempt to make brown rice sushi more palatable, chefs have replaced the vinegar and sugar in white rice sushi with umezu, a pickled plum vinegar.

-Ten FAQ’s around brown rice sushi
+10 FAQs around brown rice sushi

 Now you know how to make brown rice sushi and how it tastes, but I bet you have a lot more questions.

 Rice vinegar is commonly used to make sushi.
-It has a mellower taste than regular vinegar which makes it the perfect addition to the rice used in sushi.
+It has a mellower taste than regular vinegar, which makes it the perfect addition to the rice used in sushi.

-Here is a rundown of the different types of rice vinegar and their uses.
+Here’s a rundown of the different types of rice vinegar and their uses.

-There are several types of rice vinegar including the following:
+There are several types of rice vinegar, including the following:

-- Red rice vinegar: Red rice vinegar is made from red yeast rice (a fermented rice) as well as barley and sorghum.
+- Red rice vinegar: Red rice vinegar is made from red yeast rice (a fermented rice), as well as barley and sorghum.
 It has a sweet, tart, and salty taste that makes it perfect for dipping sauces and seafood dishes.

 - Seasoned rice vinegar: Seasoned rice vinegar is white rice vinegar with sugar and salt added.
 It may also contain sake and MSG.
-It can be used to season sushi rice and it also works well in salad dressings.
+It can be used to season sushi rice and also works well in salad dressings.

-Which Brand of Brown Rice is the Healthiest?
+Which brand of brown rice is the healthiest?

 If you use brown rice in sushi, you want to make sure you use a healthy kind.
-That way you can get optimal benefits when you eat it.
+That way, you can get optimal benefits when you eat it.